prashant-dhimal/group7acs/README.md

 navigate inside the network folder inside the environments, rum the following command
 * terraform destroy --auto-approve

-## For other Environments, please repeet the above steps.
+## For other Environments, please repeat the above steps.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!Thank You, Happy Coding!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!